exnext/eventex/README.md

 # eventex

-An engine of a simple events manager, without any space technology and too much source code.
+The engine of a simple events manager, without any space technology and too much source code.
 There are a lot of similar on the Internet, but We are going to use it with our projects, so We will have to keep it in a good condition.
 We have gvaranty, that it will allways work.
 Wa are able to fix any problem in it.

 ## NPM